How To Treat And Manage Rosacea

 What Causes Rosacea?

 There is no specific reason yet known for the underlying cause of Rosacea.
-A genetic predisposition and exposure to a variety of environmental irritants seems to be the main contributors.
+A genetic predisposition and exposure to a variety of environmental irritants seem to be the main contributors.

 Furthermore, your skin is also a reflection of what’s happening on the inside of your body.
 Poor gut health, highly processed foods and sugary beverages, alcohol, caffeine and not drinking enough water all contribute to the severity of Rosacea.

-Although there are a range of oral and topical medications a doctor can prescribe to treat the various signs and symptoms of Rosacea, you can also opt for advanced in-salon skin treatments such as IPL Photorejuvenation (Intense Pulsed Light) and LED Light Therapy (Light Emitting Diode) to get fast relief of your Rosacea symptoms.
+Although there are a range of oral and topical medications a doctor can prescribe to treat the various signs and symptoms of Rosacea, you can also opt for advanced in-salon skin treatments such as LED Light Therapy (Light Emitting Diode) to get fast relief of your Rosacea symptoms.

 Besides identifying and avoiding your own personal Rosacea triggers - be it spicy foods, red wine, wind days or taking those extra hot showers… using a good Rosacea skin care plan plays an important role in keeping Rosacea and its symptoms under control on the daily.

-A skin that is suffering from Rosacea is already hypersensitive therefore it’s important to avoid rubbing, scrubbing or exfoliating your skin.
-Swap out using washcloths, facial sponges or cleansing cloths and instead, simply wash your face morning and night by gently and slowly massaging your skin with your fingertips and a gentle, creamy cleanser, then rinsing with slightly cool water.
+A skin that is suffering from Rosacea is already hypersensitive.
+Therefore, it’s important to avoid rubbing, scrubbing or exfoliating your skin.
+Swap out using washcloths, facial sponges or cleansing cloths and instead, simply wash your face morning and night by gently and slowly massaging your skin with your fingertips using a gentle cleanser before rinsing with slightly cool water.

-Holding 1000 times its weight in water, ASI’s Pure Hydration Concentrate dives deep into the skin to keep moisture locked in at a cellular level.
-A potent cosmeceutical loaded with pure hyaluronic acid and restorative vitamin C, it will not only keep your skin cool and hydrated but will also stimulate collagen production to strengthen your skin’s natural defence barrier, reducing topical hypersensitivity and redness.
+Holding 1000 times its weight in water, The Australian Skin Institutes All Day Hydration dives deep into the skin to keep moisture locked in at a cellular level.
+A potent cosmeceutical loaded with pure hyaluronic acid and illuminating B3, it will not only keep your skin cool and hydrated but will also stimulate collagen production to strengthen your skin’s natural defence barrier, reducing topical hypersensitivity and redness.

 Besides ensuring your skin is protected from the ultraviolet rays of the sun, taking extra steps to protect your skin (especially if you are also taking any medication for your skin) is paramount.
 Always wear a hat and avoid the midday sun.
 Sit in the shade, go for a walk early in the morning or in the cool of the evening.
 And if the weather is cold or windy, be sure to also wear a scarf to protect your skin from the elements.

-The ASI Daylight Defence SPF 50+ is a high broad spectrum UVA and UVB protector which is water-resistant, non-greasy and quick drying.
+We are obsessed with The Australian Skin Institutes' new and improved Daylight Defence Tinted Sunscreen SPF50.
+It's a high broad spectrum UVA and UVB protector, plus it's non-greasy and quick drying.
 Perfect for those who need an extra layer of protection while enjoying their outdoor lifestyle.

-It’s understandable that if you suffer from Rosacea’s red and ruddy appearance that you would want to cover it up but the ingredients in many foundations and concealers can also make Rosacea worse.
+It’s understandable that if you suffer from Rosacea, you may want to cover it up, but the ingredients in many foundations and concealers can also make Rosacea worse.

 Made with minerals such as zinc oxide and titanium oxide, opting to use a mineral based make-up will not only give you natural protection from the sun, but thanks to its healing properties, mineral makeup will also be less likely to irritate the skin and cause a Rosacea flare up.